Bartosz95/air-parameters-monitor/README.md

 ```
 docker-compose up
 ```
 It gets you access to the API on API URL=http://localhost:3000/api/v1/.
 If you want to you can set access to your localhost instance outside.
+If you want to you can set static IP in this machine and configure your router to forward traffic to this host.

 ### Install sensor
 For installation you have to manually install sensor application on your Raspberry board.
 First firstly connect extension to board.